fakefred/xkcdbot/README.md

 -   **debug**: boolean indicating whether to run in debug mode.
 -   **test_xkcd**: when set to `true`, xkcdbot fetches xkcd once, and publishes it regardless of whether there is an update.
 -   **test_notifications**: when set to `true`, xkcdbot gets notifications once and executes actions (subscribe etc.)
+- **advertising**: xkcdbot will insert this at the end of CW text (spoiler_text in the Status entity).
+Keep an eye on the character limit.

 Debug mode: